-Fixed cost is the expense of the company which doesn’t change with the change in the volume of production within the relevant range.
+Fixed cost is the company’s expense, which doesn’t change with the change in the volume of production within the relevant range.
 The company has to pay it, independent of any activity in the business over that period.
-So it the periodic cost which remains unchanged mostly.
+So it is the periodic cost which remains unchanged mostly.
 There are several examples of fixed costs.
-The below mentioned different fixed costs examples give an understanding of the different fixed costs present in any business and its calculation.
+The below mentioned different fixed costs example give an understanding of the different fixed costs present in any business and its calculation.

 How Fixed Costs Example Works?

-The following list will identify and describe different costs in order to help you clarify what is a fixed cost.
+The following list will identify and describe different costs in order to help you clarify what a fixed cost is.

 Example – 1

-Following are some of the different types of Fixed Cost that the business enterprise has to incur:
+Following are some of the different types of Fixed Costs that the business enterprise has to incur:

 - Lease on Office Space: Unless & until the business operates in the same building, the rent doesn’t change.
 It will be a riodical cost.

-- Utility Bills: Utility bills like electricity might vary as per the season but will not be affected by the level of business.
+- Utility Bills: Utility bills like electricity might vary per the season but will not be affected by the business level.

-- Website Hosting Costs: On registering the business website domain monthly charges has to be paid for the same which remains static irrespective of the level of business.
+- Website Hosting Costs: On registering the business website domain, monthly charges have to be paid for the same, which remains static irrespective of the level of business.